brcolow/java-vulkan/README.md

 ## Future Work

-* Once [jdk-10872](https://github.com/openjdk/jdk/pull/10872) is merged, and an [early access release](https://jdk.java.net/20/) incorporating it is released we can make our code compatible with API changes in [JEP 434](https://openjdk.org/jeps/434).
-See [here](https://github.com/openjdk/jextract/commit/5e7d2327d124d1ce443aac8e515d67be4319574c) for hints on 19 -> 20 upgrade.
-Also see [here](https://github.com/openjdk/jextract/pull/94) for jextract PR.
 * It would be really interesting to see if we could use value/primitive types from [Valhalla](https://openjdk.org/projects/valhalla/) as vertex buffer objects (where such buffers would be made of Vector(2/3)f's which would be value/primitive types.
 * In order to progress from rendering a triangle, many new paths open up.
 Can we make a simple Vulkan memory allocator?
 What about a simple OBJ reader?